caltechlibrary/andor/README.md

 The web browser itself creates the illusion of a unified software system or single process.
 A single application is not required to support desire functionality.
-Customization then can be deferred to other micro services or even external sytems (e.g. looking up something at datacite.org or orcid.org).
+Customization then can be deferred to other micro services or even external systems (e.g. looking up something at datacite.org or orcid.org).

 Some features are unavoidable.
 The repository problem requires managing